 BRINGING BOXING BACK TO ATLANTA

 On December 28, 2019, Davis drew a raucous crowd of 14,129 to State Farm Arena in Atlanta.
 Davis was attempting to become a two-division world champ as he took on former unified world champion Yuriorkis Gamboa in Georgia’s first world title match in over 21 years.
-On the line will be the WBA world lightweight title.
+On the line was the WBA world lightweight title.